gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - You can snow-log resin, skull veins, glow lichen, and dead bushes
 - You can place Big Dripleafs on Pale Moss Blocks
 - Fences, Ironbars, Glass Panes, and Walls can connect to Structure Voids
 - Pillagers, Vindicators, and Evokers, for some strange reason, have the ability to pick up a White Banner, and will even trade their weapons for it.
+- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to english will make it possible to name Mobs "Name Tag" which is illegal